NoahShomette/plant-manager/README.md

 ## Development

+- cd into backend and run with `cargo run` or other similar function bacon.
-Run backend with `cargo run` and `docker compose up` to start the database run frontend with `trunk serve`
+- cd into `_docker_dev/database_only` and `docker compose up` to start the database
+- cd into frontend and run with `trunk serve`